This 38.5' greenhouse/arboretum dome uses heat from summer during the winter

 built by Keith and Dora Zornes who raise plants and Talapia fish.

-They built their large greenhouse with precision cut EconOdome 2x4 frame kits,
+They built their large greenhouse with a Basic precision cut EconOdome 2x4 frame kit,

 and, hired local help to assist them.

 Building an Arboretum in a Cold Climate, Spokane, Washington State.

 This arboretum (greenhouse large enough for trees) is